lwade/euca-wiki/Openshift-on-Eucalyptus.md

 An output from a sample run in lab is available [here](https://gist.github.com/jeevanullas/5335541#file-openshift-ansible-playbook-broker-output-txt)

-Next would be the node:
+Next would be the node, replace the private key with your environment specific configuration:

 ```
 ansible-playbook --private-key=/home/jeevanullas/sshlogin --user=ec2-user --sudo node.yml